-tpalloc() returns a pointer to a buffer of type type.
+tpalloc() returns a pointer to a buffer of type $t{YPP}$ .
 Depending on the type of buffer, both subtype and size are optional.
 The Oracle Tuxedo ATMI system provides a variety of typed buffers, and applications are free to add their own buffer types.
-Consult tuxtypes(5) for more details.
+Consult tuxtypes(5) in Oracle Tuxedo File Formats, Data Descriptions, MIBs, and System Processes Reference for more details.